Alternative Landscaping of Parkway Strips

-IssueNumerous homeowners have contacted the Development Services Department to determine ways to modify the landscaping in the parkway strips in front of their property to reduce water use and maintenance.
+Listed below are some alternative ways to landscape the parkway strip located in front of your residence (if applicable) to reduce water use and maintenance.
 The parkway strip is that portion of the roadway right-of-way located between the sidewalk and the curb.
 The strip is intended to be landscaped.
 Often times the required City street tree will also be located there.
-This strip is located within the public rightof- way; as such, any advice or direction provided by City staff would become official City policy on this matter.
-The purpose of this memorandum is to provide direction to the staff on the potential options that may be offered to owners of single family homes.

 - This policy applies only to replacement and rehabilitation of existing parkway landscape located within the public right-of-way by a single homeowner.
 It does not apply to new subdivisions or new construction of landscapes that may be subject to other City laws and regulations.